LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_the_game/index.md

 By implementing an abstraction layer such as this class, it offers benefits such as:

-1. **Abstraction**: It seperates game actions from physical inputs, making code more readable and maintainable.
+1. **Abstraction**: It separates game actions from physical inputs, making code more readable and maintainable.
 2. **Consolidation**: All input handling is unified in one place, rather than spread across multiple methods.
 3. **Extensibility**: Adding a new input device or changing key bindings only requires changes in one place.
 4. **Clarity**: game code expresses intent clearly with methods like `MoveUp` instead of device specific checks like `keyboard.WasKeyJustPressed(Keys.Up)`.